 Fayoum Art Center:

-Fayoum Art Center is a Non Profit Organization founded by Egyptian artist, Mohamed Abla in 2006, inspired by the beautiful nature of Tunis, Mohamed Abla , an Egyptian painter and cartoonist, built a house in Tunis including a studio.
+Fayoum Art Center is part of Abla Art Foundation which is a Non Profit Organization founded by Egyptian artist, Mohamed Abla in 2006, inspired by the beautiful nature of Tunis, Mohamed Abla , an Egyptian painter and cartoonist, built a house in Tunis including a studio.
 Then, he established, in cooperation with his friend artists and intellectuals, an art center and a caricature museum, the first of its kind in the Middle East which holds a vast collection of caricatures by artists such as Saroukhan, George El Bahgoury and Ahmed Toughan.
 The museum has informative panels that describe the exhibits.

 Guided tours inside the museum or large groups are with appointment…for inquiries contact us